JacobStewart64/mtnetlib/README.md

 //COMPARE WITH BOOST.ASIO IN NETWORK USAGE, RAM USAGE, CPU, THROUGHPUT, ETC
 //COMES WITH SAMPLE TEST PROGRAMS TO RUN AND ALLOWS YOU TO MAKE A REPORT ABOUT YOUR TEST
 //THAT I CAN POST ON THE WEBSITE

+KEEP AN ITERATION JOURNAL
+PLAN ITERATIONS
+TRY TO LEARN WHAT TO ANTICIPATE FROM THIS JOURNALING LEARN ABOUT THE AGILE 'DISCIPLINES' AS DESCRIBED BY UNCLE BOB THE PROGRAMMER LOL (IMO THEY ARE PASSES YOU CAN MAKE OVER YOUR CODE AND PLANNING PASSES - HOW TO ITERATE)

+ITERATION JOURNAL
+-1 THIS IS THE FIRST ITERATION JOURNAL ENTRY.
+I ALREADY DOVE IN AND WROTE CODE.
+I THINK IT'S GOOD AND MOST OF IT WILL BE PUT TO SOME KIND OF USE IN THE END.
+I WANT TO KEEP DESIGNING AND WORK ON A TOTAL-PUBLIC-INTERFACE that describes my whole public interface.
+Each function should have a unit-test stub.
+This should make coding easier if I anticipate things well - will I?
+Is a unit-test stub generator worth it?
+Find out on the next episode of DRAGON BALL Z!

+-2 This is the SECOND iteration journal entry.
+Iteration 1 lasted not even a minute.
+I decided I can't anticipate things well enough to create a whole public interface.
+I'm going to work on ML-bit-packing instead.
+Research iteration.
+Report back.
+I need to implement a deep-learning neural network!

+-3 This is the THIRD iteration journal entry stub.